Tag Archives: Max Greenfield

 What Men Want (2019), Taraji P. Henson, Paramount Pictures

-What Women Want (2000), the Nancy Meyers directed comedy starring Mel Gibson and Helen Hunt is definitely a movie I remember enjoying.
+What Women Want (2000), the Nancy Meyers-directed comedy starring Mel Gibson and Helen Hunt, is definitely a movie I remember enjoying.
 I only wish that I could say the same about the movie’s recent remake, What Men Want.

 Starring Taraji P. Henson, Max Greenfield and Tracy Morgan, the plot of both movies is centred around an executive who wakes up at the hospital after an accident, and is suddenly able to hear the thoughts of the opposite sex.
 This is clearly a predicament that lends itself well to comedy.
-It’s just that there are very few laughs to be had in director Adam Shankman’s movie.
+It’s just that there are very few laughs to be had in director Adam Shankman’s film.

-Happy Film Loving
+Happy Film Loving,

 G